aleph2c/miros/doc/postingexample.rst

 .. image:: _static/tazor.svg

-This diagram is topologically the same as the one described at the beginning of our :ref:`examples-simple-posting-example`.
-Let's write's state methods first.
+This diagram is almost topologically the same as the one described at the beginning of our :ref:`examples-simple-posting-example`.
+The only adjustment was to add a new signal from re-arming our tazor (READY).

+Here are the state methods for the diagram:

 .. code-block:: python
+  :emphasize-lines: 15-16

   @spy_on
   def tazor_operating(ao, e):